Shadows / Blender

 Shadow Mode

-shadow casting mode for the material.
+Shadow casting mode for the material.
 Only None and Opaque are currently supported.

 Shadow receiving can be enabled/disabled for each individual object through the Verge3D Settings panel.